nytud/HunTag3/README.md

 - -f FILE, --feature-file=FILE
     - write training events to FILE

-## bigram-train
+## transmodel-train
-Used to train a bigram language model using a given field of the training data
+Used to train a transition model (from a bigram or trigram language model) using a given field of the training data

-    cat TRAINING_DATA | python3 huntag.py bigram-train OPTIONS
+    cat TRAINING_DATA | python3 huntag.py transmodel-train OPTIONS

 Mandatory options:
 - -m NAME, --model=NAME
     - name of model file and lists
+- --trans-model-order [2 or 3, default: 3]
+    - order of the transition model (bigram or trigram)

 ## tag
 Used to tag input.
-Given a maxent model providing the value P(l|w) for all labels l and words (set of feature values) w, and a bigram language model supplying P(l|l0) for all pairs of labels, HunTag will assign to each sentence the most likely label sequence.
+Given a maxent model providing the value P(l|w) for all labels l and words (set of feature values) w, and a transition model supplying P(l|l0) for all pairs of labels, HunTag will assign to each sentence the most likely label sequence.

     cat INPUT | python3 huntag.py tag OPTIONS